CVA is taking on foreign policy during August recess

 CVA is also calling for a withdrawal of troops from Afghanistan.

 In his last State of the Union speech, President Donald Trump said, “great nations don’t fight endless wars.”

 Operations in Afghanistan have long since accomplished their original objectives – core al-Qaida has been destroyed, the Taliban has been punished for harboring al-Qaida and Osama bin Laden is dead.
 Yet we continue to drain our resources and put American lives in danger.

 In that vein, we must learn from these past experiences and prevent an unnecessary war with Iran.
 Iran isn’t a good actor in the Middle East, but it is not in the best interest of the United States, our military or our people to enter another war with foggy objectives.

 In global defense, the United States shares the financial burden with many allies around the world.
 But it’s unclear how much of the weight is on us as opposed to other countries.

 In years past, the Department of Defense tracked levels of allied burden sharing for common defense but hasn’t reported those numbers since 2003.

 To make responsible decisions about common defense, we need to understand what we’re spending and what our allies are contributing.
 CVA is advocating that the DOD resume reporting on allied burden sharing.

 As you can tell, CVA is keeping Congress busy during August recess.
 We’ll keep The Overwatch up to date on our conversations with staff and members!

 You can help CVA advocate for a better foreign policy from wherever you are!
-Sign the petition to ask Congress protect and defend the nation.
+Tell lawmakers it’s time to end endless wars.